 A bunch of small branches steeped in water makes a really good birch tea.
 I had quite a few cups of this stuff as a kid.
 The cambium layer of birch bark can eat eaten.

 I have had a great time getting acquainted and reacquainted with some flora in the forest.
 Though survival eating would still be sparse I still feel much better than I did a few months ago when I really started trying to identify wild edibles.
 There is a LOT of stuff out there.
 That being said, surviving on what you could forage would be hard.
 You’d probably eat a lot of the same stuff (like dandelion and plantains) and get sick of it.
-I also expect you’d still be hungry most of the time.
+I also expect you’d still be hungry most of the time – very little of this stuff offers a substantial amount of calories.
 For the mental/emotional boost and some energy it’s a really good idea to know at least a few dependable wild edibles that you can turn to.

 I promise I will be back with more wild edibles of the southern Appalachians!
 Once I got going with this list I realized I know many more wild edibles than I thought I did.
 There is still plenty more to cover, so expect this article to be bumped back to the top before long.
 Also expect to see new pictures as grapes and elderberries begin to ripen.
 Stay tuned!